jayadevp/hello-world/README.md

 # hello-world
-This is my first gitty
+This is my first time on GitHub;
+Updated readme desscription